-(a) The differences between book-basis and tax-basis unrealized appreciation/(depreciation) are attributable primarily to the tax deferral of losses on wash sales and the recognition for tax purposes of unrealized gains/losses on certain derivative instruments.
+(b) The differences between book-basis and tax-basis unrealized appreciation/(depreciation) are attributable primarily to the recognition for tax purposes of unrealized gains/losses on certain derivative instruments, the tax treatment of passive foreign investment companies (PFICs), and the tax deferral of losses on wash sales.

 For tax purposes, net realized capital losses may be carried over to offset future capital gains, if any.
 Funds are permitted to carry forward capital losses for an indefinite period, and such losses will retain their character as either short-term or long-term capital losses.
-As of December 31, 2019, the Portfolio did not have any capital loss carryforwards.
+As of December 31, 2019, the Portfolio had a net short-term capital loss carryforward of \$2,480,617 and a net long-term capital loss carryforward of \$23,336,641, which may be carried forward for an indefinite period.

-NOTE J: Subsequent Events
+NOTE J : Subsequent Events